dermatthias/journal/README.md

 ### Setup
 This is a [Flask](http://flask.pocoo.org/) app.
-So basically all you need is to setup flask, install the dependencies (see below) and run
+So basically all you need is to setup flask, install the dependencies (see below), init the database and run flask:

+    (start a python shell, like 'python' or 'ipython')
+    import journal
+    journal.db.create_all()

+    (quit the shell, run the following command:)

     python journal.py

 This starts the Flask development server, which could be enough for your usecase.
 But